rsocket/rsocket-tck/README.md

 that have already be started.

 ## QuickStart Instructions
-There are two sets of premade tests in this project.
-They are in the files `ReactiveSocketCoreTests.scala` and `SampleTests.scala`.
+There are three sets of premade tests in this project.
+They are in the files `ReactiveSocketCoreTests.scala`, `SampleTests.scala` and `ResumptionTests.scala`.
 To generate the script files for the `SampleTests.scala` set of tests, first compile the project with `sbt assembly` and then to generate the script run `./run.sh clienttest` and `./run.sh servertest`.
 This should generate the script files in the current directory.
 These files will be needed in order to run the driver.
 The Java driver can be found [here](https://github.com/ReactiveSocket/reactivesocket-java/tree/master/reactivesocket-tck-drivers).